Peebles, Urban Event (SOUL)

 - Google Map (aerial) - Bing Map (OS)

 The event will be centred on the Peebles Community Centre (also known as Drill Hall), Walkershaugh, Peebles EH45 8AU and parking will be in public car parking areas within easy walking distance of here.
-Gytes car park, EH45 8GL or at the Northgate car park EH45 8RS are the closest options.
+Gytes car park, EH45 8GL or at the Edinburgh Road car park EH45 8FB (note slightly changed postcode) (entrance on A703, Edinburgh Road) are the closest options.
 Both car parks are free and are 5 mins walk from the event centre.
 There are no height restrictions into either car park.

 Registration & Start Times